KinesteX/AI-Fitness-SDK/Flutter_SDK/README.md

 | **Fitness** |
 | **Rehabilitation** |

-## WebView Camera Access in Flutter with KinesteX SDK
+## WebView Camera Access in Flutter with KinesteX AI

 This guide provides a detailed walkthrough of the Flutter code that integrates a web view with camera access and communicates with KinesteX.